 • The optimal time for determination of genetic risk and clarification of carrier status is before pregnancy.

-• If both parents are found to be carriers of ML4, or any other genetic disease, they should consult a genetic counselor.
+• If both parents are found to be carriers of MLIV, or any other genetic disease, they should consult a genetic counselor.
 The carrier rate in Jews of Eastern European descent is 1 in 100.

 • A genetic counselor can provide important information and support, which may be helpful in making family planning decisions.

-• ML4 is an inherited autosomal recessive disease.
+• MLIV is an inherited autosomal recessive disease.
 If both parents are carriers, then each child has a 25% chance of inheriting the disease, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected (not even being a carrier).